How are Truck Accidents Different from Car Accidents?

 - Trucks may be carrying flammable liquid, hazardous chemicals, or other dangerous cargo.

-What to Do After a Truck Accident
+What Should I Do After a Truck Accident?

 Truck Accident Injuries and Fatalities

 According to the Federal Motor Carrier Safety Administration (FMCSA), there were nearly 165,000 crashes involving large trucks in 2018; almost half of them involved injuries.
-Nearly 5,000 of the large truck accidents were fatal.
-Although there are many more car accidents than truck accidents each year in the U.S., the fatality rate for truck accidents is more than four times higher.
+Nearly 5,000 of those truck accidents were fatal.
+Although there are more car accidents than truck accidents each year in the U.S., the fatality rate for truck accidents is more than four times higher.
 In 2018, there were approximately six million car accidents per year, resulting in nearly 40,000 fatalities.

 Types of Truck Accidents